 Twenty-five miles to the northeast lies the tiny sister island of Barbuda (60 sq. miles).
-Although less visited, those on a Caribbean yacht charter who really want to get away from it all will, like the late Princess Diana, appreciate the desert island remoteness and miles upon miles of pale pink and white sandy beaches.
+Although less visited, those on an Antigua yacht charter who really want to get away from it all will, like the late Princess Diana, appreciate the desert island remoteness and miles upon miles of pale pink and white sandy beaches.
 No matter how you spend your time in the island nation of Antigua & Barbuda, you will have plenty of experience choices to make your vacation dreams a reality.

 Speak to a Charter Expert: (800) 382-9666

 REQUEST A QUOTE